pchapman-uat/Foobar-Controler-Mobile/README.md

 Information in the README and LICENSE may not properly reflect the above at the moment.

 ## Setup
+> [!CAUTION]
-> **Caution:** Due to this project being in early testing, the setup may be incomplete or inaccurate.
+>  Due to this project being in early testing, the setup may be incomplete or inaccurate.

 - [Foobar2000](https://www.foobar2000.org) – Tested on v2.23.5 32-bit
 - [Beefweb](https://github.com/hyperblast/beefweb) – Tested on v0.10